Milngavie railway station: Location

 The station is the usual access point for the 96 mi long West Highland Way, a long-distance trail which officially starts in Milngavie town centre marked by a granite obelisk.
-The first few hundred yards of the way follow the line of short spur along railway originally built to serve the Ellangowan Paper Mills.
+The first few hundred yards of the way follow the former railway line originally built to serve the Ellangowan Paper Mills.

 Facilities

 Milngavie station has a ticket office and ticket machines, an accessible toilet, help points, a small cafe, a payphone, bike racks and benches.
 There is no taxi rank, but there is a car park.
 A pedestrian underpass links the station to the town centre, which is also pedestrianised, and the southern end of the West Highland Way long-distance footpath to Fort William.
 All of the station has step-free access.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 On weekdays and Saturdays, trains run every 30 minutes to Springburn, via Glasgow Queen Street (low level).
 In the evenings and on Sundays, trains run to Motherwell, via Hamilton Central, at the same twice-hourly frequency.